EARN IT Act: Legislation

 The bill, as amended, would create a National Commission On Online Child Sexual Exploitation Prevention, a 19-member panel.
 The Attorney General, the Secretary of the Department of Homeland Security, and the Chairman of the Federal Communications Commission (or their representatives) would serve as three of the members, while the remaining 16 are selected by the majority and minority leaders of both the House and Senate from experts in investigating child exploitation, assisting those that have been exploited as children, consumer protections, and computer security, including representatives from computer services.
 The Commission once formed will develop and continually update a Best Practices document aimed to provide guidance to service providers to help them to prevent child exploitation and aid in investigation of such crimes.

 The bill also crafts two additional changes to Section 230(c)(2)'s liability, allows any state to bring a lawsuit to service providers if they fail to deal with child sexual abuse material on their service.

 Finally, the bill replaces nearly all instances of the wording "child pornography" in existing laws with "child sexual abuse material".

 Legislative history

 Senator Lindsey Graham introduced the EARN Act in the Senate on March 5, 2020, with co-sponsors Richard Blumenthal, Kevin Cramer, Dianne Feinstein, Josh Hawley, Doug Jones, Robert Casey, Sheldon Whitehouse, Richard Durbin and Joni Ernst; Senators John Kennedy, Ted Cruz, Chuck Grassley, and Rob Portman co-sponsored the bill later.
 The bill was reviewed in the Committee on the Judiciary, and passed out of that committee on July 20, 2020 with an amended version to be voted by the Senate.
 The bill was introduced to the House on October 2, 2020.

 The bill was reintroduced by Lindsey Graham and Richard Blumenthal in February 2022 and passed unanimously by the Senate Judiciary Committee.

-As of November 17, 2022 the bill had not been considered for a full Senate vote.
+The Act was reintroduced by Lindsey Graham in April 2023 to the 118th Congress.